Brian R. Sabean

 Senior Vice President and General Manager

-Brian Sabean, who is currently the longest-tenured General Manager in Major League Baseball, was named San Francisco's senior vice president and general manager on Sept.
+Brian Sabean, who is currently the longest-tenured General Manager in Major League Baseball, was named San Francisco's Senior Vice President and General Manager on Sept.
 30, 1996.
-During his 16 years as GM, he has seen the Giants capture six post season berths (including three World Series appearances and two Championships), with the club under his watch having earned more than half of its ten overall playoff appearances since moving West.
+During his 18 years as GM, he has seen the Giants capture seven post-season berths (including four World Series appearances and three Championships), with the club having earned more than half of its 11 overall playoff appearances since moving West.

 Recently under Sabean's watch, the Giants' organization has received prestigious awards, being named the Topps Organization of the Year in both 2009 and 2011 and the Baseball America Organization of the Year in 2010.
 These awards are given to Major League teams that show outstanding performance, depth and talent throughout their Major and Minor league teams.